lockss/lockss-rtd-manual/docs/installing/running.rst

 --------------------------
 Checking K3s Prerequisites
 --------------------------

+..
+COMMENT This section is referenced in the glossary entry for K3s as the beginning of the sequence of preliminary steps for installing K3s

 During this phase, :program:`install-lockss` will check that certain prerequisites to installing K3s are met.
 This phase begins with this heading: